IShkorubsky/IShkorubsky/README.md

 [Itch.io Page](https://ishkorubsky.itch.io/steal-or-be-stolen)

+Role: Project Manager / Developer
-- Managed to work with an artist efficiently with agile methodologies
+- Collaborated closely with an artist using Agile methodologies to ensure efficient workflow and timely delivery of visual assets.
-- Created the Multiplayer through the usage of Photon 2
+- Developed and integrated multiplayer functionality using Photon 2, enabling seamless real-time interactions and matchmaking for players.
-- Designed and implemented multiple mechanics to create competitiveness and solutions for player decisions
+- Designed and implemented diverse gameplay mechanics that enhanced player competitiveness, incorporating strategic decision-making elements to improve player engagement.
-- Animations and UI that focused on User Experience
+- Focused on delivering an optimal User Experience (UX) by creating intuitive animations and a user-friendly UI, ensuring smooth and enjoyable interactions throughout the game.

 ### Last Stand Crossing - Solo Project
 Third-Person Survival Shooter